Urminda Mascarenhas: Politics (1963–1968)

 Mascarenhas, along with fellow politician Jack de Sequeira, was involved in a movement that led to the eventual victory of the Goa Opinion Poll.

 Mascarenhas was a founding member of the United Goans Party (UGP) along with her husband, Marcelino.
 She contested in the 1963 Goa, Daman and Diu Legislative Assembly election from the Mormugao Assembly constituency on the UGP ticket and emerged victorious, serving for five years from 1963 to 1967.
 Some of her mentors in politics were C. Rajagopalachari, S. Nijalingappa, former chief minister of Mysore State and Rajmohan Gandhi.
 Mascarenhas later left politics to join her husband in business in 1968.

 Personal life

 Mascarenhas completed her studies in Bachelor of Science and Bachelor of Training (now Bachelor of Education) from Bombay University.
-She was married to Marcelino Da Lima Leitao, they had six children together.
-In August 1972, Marcelino died, followed by her son, Noel at Kolkata in September 2009.
+She was married to Marcelino Da Lima Leitao and they had six children together.
+Marcelino died in August 1972.
+Her son, Noel, a football administrator and commentator, died in Kolkata in September 2009.